kenjennings/Atari-Breakout76/README06GameScreen.md

 Bricks 0, 6, 7, 8 fit completely within the first byte of screen memory, therefore the mask for the second byte turns off no bits.
 The value of that mask ($FF) may be used as the trigger to skip masking the second byte.
 Or if the same algorithm applies to all conditions the $FF mask value insures no change occurs to the second byte in screen memory.

 Solving one issue causes another.
 Each array entry is three bytes, so the brick number has to be multiplied by 3 to acquire the correct offset to the array entry for the row.
-This is complicated by the fact the 6502 does not have a multiplication instruction.
+This is complicated by the fact the 6502 does not have an explicit multiplication instruction.
 In this case, it takes only a few steps to multiply by 3, so it is a reasonable amount of code to do this directly.
 If this were a value such as 42, then a larger, slower, more generalized routine would be better.
 Multiplication by 3 can be done by adding to itself:

 ```asm
 ; Assume brick number is in Accumulator